cs27x/team4/asgn1/assignment_spec/spec.md

 location (which can also be where I currently am) so I can see historical markers near a place I am going to.
 (2 hrs)

-4. As a tourist, I want to choose the historical markers I want to add to the queue of places to visit (in a certain order) so I can visit locations in a tour of markers (1 hrs)
+4. As a tourist, I want to view my queue of markers that I wanted to visit so I can see which markers I have in my queue and visit them in the order I want to by the order I decided for my queue.
+(1 hrs)

 5. As a tourist, I want to be able to click on a historical marker and see the description,
 location (lat/long), and address of that historical marker so I can see the interesting